peterheard01/logic-room/_posts/should-we-stop-using-story-points/2017-01-29-should-we-stop-using-agile-story-points.md

 Perhaps we can start to integrate our business goals more closely with the output of the team, here are a few ways I have seen businesses more closely collaborate with the team and identify value based objectives

 1. The developers should spend more time with users understanding how they work, and their needs
-2. The developers should actually be involved in more 'Impact Mapping' with the users/business stakeholders to help cut away features that aren't needed
+2. The developers should actually be involved in more [Impact Mapping](https://www.impactmapping.org/){:target="_blank"} with the users/business stakeholders to help cut away features that aren't needed
 3. The developers should be given a bi-weekly or monthly 1hr update from a business executive which should explicitly lay out the financial or operational objectives for the software

 ## Conclusion